rht-labs/enablement-docs/README.md

 2. Explore all principle practices used in a residency through a hands on real life experience
 3. Enable countries and regions to run the session independently

+## Cluster Information

+An OpenShift Cluster is required to complete the Enablement exercises.
+Learners will receive by email (and by the instructors onsite) the following information regarding the OpenShift Platform:
+ - <CLUSTER_URL> -- Openshift Webconsole/API url
+ - <APPS_URL> -- Wildcard subdomain for the exposed applications deployed in the Cluster

 ## Learner pre-requisites
  | Software | Version | Check |